 A prolific form design needs two things: the information you want to collect from the visitors and the design you want to impress your users with.
-For HTML static site, you need to create the contact form manually whereas in WordPress, you can do that more efficiently.
+For an HTML static site, you need to create the contact form manually whereas, in WordPress, you can do that more efficiently.

 Why A Good Contact Form is Needed for Your Website?

 For all websites, a contact form is a must-have to build a loyal audience.
 If you run a personal blog, your readers may want to connect with you with queries.
 The more you can meet their need, the bigger benefit you can achieve.

 In case of a business website, customers need support for the services they have purchased.
 Or, even more importantly, your potential customers may ask you questions before buying something.
 Either way, users can get in touch with you any time they want.

 Above all, contact forms allow users to communicate with webmasters directly without any barrier.
 It gives them a feeling of private and safe communication.
 Unfortunately, many webmasters don’t concentrate on their contact pages.

 Keep in mind that, a contact page is a great tool for lead collection.
 If you feel you’re not getting enough outputs from it, then this article will help you.
 We have compiled a list of suggestions to make your form stand out a mile.

 Read along to know about styling WordPress forms and make sure your form is ready to boost overall conversion.